-The Catcher in the Rye follows the adventures of a sixteen-year-old boy after being expelled from a prep school.
+The Catcher in the Rye follows the adventures of a 16-year-old boy after being expelled from a prep school.
 Despite fighting with his roommate, the boy leaves school two days early to explore New York.
-In his search for truth and challenge toward the “phoniness” of the adult world, confused and disappointed ends up exhausted and emotionally unstable.
+In his search for truth and challenge toward the “phoniness” of the adult world, confused and disappointed, he ends up exhausted and emotionally unstable.

-This explores the angst and alienation that many teenagers experience between being a child and being an adult.
-Describe teenage aggression about growing up and how you want to stay in your comfort zone and avoid all that adulthood brings you at all costs because you don’t want to grow up.
+This story explores the angst and alienation that many teenagers experience between a child and an adult.
+The author describes teenage aggression about growing up and how you want to stay in your comfort zone and avoid all the challenges that adulthood brings you.

 We will learn about the translation period and a lot more as we explore the novel.
 Join me for a closer look at the novel.